percona/pmm-doc/docs/setting-up/client/azure.md

 First of all, ensure that there is the minimal latency between PMM Server and the Azure instance.

 Second, add a firewall rule to enable access from PMM-client like this:

 ![image](../../_images/azure-firewall.png)

 ## Setting up a MySQL instance

-Query Analytics requires Configuring Performance Schema as the query source, because the slow query log is stored on the Azure side, and QAN agent is not able to read it.
+Query Analytics requires you to configure *Performance Schema* as the query source, because the slow query log is stored on the Azure side, and QAN agent is not able to read it.
 Enable the `performance_schema` option under `Parameter Groups` in Amazon RDS.

 When adding a monitoring instance for Azure, specify a unique name to distinguish it from the local MySQL instance.
 If you do not specify a name, it will use the client’s host name.